VirtusLab/git-machete/docs/source/cli_help/github.rst

 ``sync``:

-  Synchronizes with the remote repository: removes untracked and unmanaged branches and also checks out open PRs for the current user associated with the Github token, also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally as well.
+  Synchronizes with the remote repository: deletes untracked managed branches with no downstream branch, deletes unmanaged branches and also checks out open PRs for the current user associated with the Github token, also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally as well.
   Equivalent of ``git machete clean --checkout-my-github-prs``.